rrooggiieerr/homeassistant-xyscreens/README.md

 # Introduction

-Home Assistant integration to control XY Screens projector screens and projector lifts over the RS-485 interface.
+Home Assistant integration to control XY Screens projector screens and lifts over the RS-485 interface.

-XY Screens is an OEM manufacturer of projector screens and projector lifts.
+XY Screens is an OEM manufacturer of projector screens and lifts, their devices are sold around the world under various brand names.

 ## Features

 - Installation/Configuration through Config Flow UI
-- Set the up and down time of your projector screen/lift.
+- Set the up and down time of your projector screen/lift
-- Position the screen/lift on any position along the way.
+- Position the screen/lift on any position along the way
+- Invert the default Cover Entity behaviour

 ## Hardware